 What follows are my favourite places to grab a quick bite.

 For the best cake in Norwich by far, check out No 33.
 Known to have eager punters queuing out the door, No 33 sell really great coffee and truly memorable cake.
-What’s more, you get served a thick, door-stop sized slab of moist, melt-in-the-mouth sponge that’s come straight out of their range cooker, rather than a meagerly dry slice that leaves you desperate for more.
+What’s more, you get served a thick, door-stop sized slab of moist, melt-in-the-mouth sponge that’s come straight out of their oven, rather than a meagerly dry slice that leaves you desperate for more.

 Aside from coffee and cake, No 33 have a really impressive breakfast and lunch menu.
 I always go for the Welsh Rarebit as it’s served with the most heavenly red onion chutney and cheese.
 However, there are a number of standout meals on the menu so I’d say that this place is a must-visit to those new to Norwich.
 It’s not open on Sundays though!